DataBiosphere/azul/README.md

 # 12. Making wheels

+_Note: Support for custom wheels is currently disabled.
+We don't currently have any dependencies for which a binary wheel is unavailable.
+We'll leave this section in place until support is needed and enabled again_

 Some of Azul's dependencies contain native code that needs to be compiled into a binary executable which is then dynamically loaded into the Python interpreter process when the package is imported.
 These dependencies are